dmbarbour/glas/docs/GlasProg.md

 *Aside:* It might be interesting to express an application as a handler 'stack object' instead of a collection of definitions.
 This could be supported by a runtime via application settings.

+*Note:* It might be convenient to express a set of algebraic effects in terms of a localization of the current namespace.

 ### Coroutines and Concurrency

 A procedure can potentially express a sequence, a 'thread', of fine-grained transactions.
 This is very convenient for expressing synchronous interactions, closer to conventional procedures or scripts.
 Every step is atomic, but other threads may observably interact with shared state between steps.
 In addition to retry due to conflict, a partially computed step may 'fail', retrying after a relevant state change or in context of an alternative, uncommitted non-deterministic choice.